florenceyuelin/florenceyuelin.github.io/index.md

      </li>
    </ul>

+3. Geopoliticized Industrial Policy: Power Rivalries and the Allocation of Government Subsidies (with [Boliang Zhu](https://polisci.la.psu.edu/people/bxz14/))

-3. Sink or Swim Together?
+4. Sink or Swim Together?
 How the Rule of Law Affects Cross-Border Investment

 ## Ongoing Projects